TDGerve/silicH2O/docs/source/baseline_correction.rst

 ===================
 Baseline correction
 ===================
-The grey bars in the plot are baseline interpolation regions (*BIRs*), which are used to calculate baselines with the :py:meth:`baseline correction <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method from `ramCOH <https://ramcoh.readthedocs.io/en/latest>`_.
+The grey bars in the plot are baseline interpolation regions (*BIRs*) and are used to calculate baselines with the :py:meth:`baselineCorrect() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method from `ramCOH <https://ramcoh.readthedocs.io/en/latest>`_.
 Exact *BIR* positions are shown in the :ref:`settings bar </getting_started.rst#settings-and-results>`, with numbered *BIRs* in rows and their start and end coordinates in columns.
 With the plus and minus buttons next to the coordinates, *BIRs* can be added or removed, where new *BIRs* are placed to the right of the one where the button was pressed.